STICKnoLOGIC/First-Accord-Docs/json-structure.md

 "`Key`" : "__Value__"

-Where `Key` represents the class name of icons from Font Awesome (e.g. fa-facebook, fa-discord), to explore and discover additional icons, [click here!](https://fontawesome.com/search).
+Where `Key` represents the class name of icons from Font Awesome (e.g. `"fa-brands fa-facebook"`), to explore and discover additional icons, [click here!](https://fontawesome.com/search).

 > [!NOTE]
 > The Project only accepts `free` icons from Font Awesome. (\*cough\*.. sponsor?
 Is there anyone?).